The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-where $X_0\sim\Po(R'(1)\alpha\hz_t)$, $X_*\sim \Po(R'(1)\alpha(1-\hz_t))$ are two independent Poisson random variables. \end{lemma} \begin{proof} Notice that both $\D(n,R,m)$ and $\C(n,R,m)$, $m=n\alpha$ converge locally to unimodular bipartite trees.
-More precisely, if rooted at random variable nodes, they converge to Galton-Watson trees with root offspring distribution $\Po(R'(1)\alpha)$ at variable nodes, and equal to the size-biased version of $R$ at check nodes (the proof is analogous to the one of \cite{DemboMontanariBrazil}).
-Further, messages are local functions of the graph, hence their distribution converges to the one on the limit tree.
+\begin{pf} Notice that both $\D(n,R,m)$ and $\C(n,R,m)$, $m=n\alpha$ converge locally to unimodular bipartite trees.
+More precisely, if rooted at random variable nodes, they converge to Galton--Watson trees with root offspring distribution $\Po(R'(1)\alpha)$ at variable nodes, and equal to the size-biased version of $R$ at check nodes.
+The proof of the analogous statement in the case of nonbipartite graphs can be found in \cite{DemboMontanariBrazil}, Proposition~2.6.
+It uses an explicit calculation to show that the empirical distribution of local neighborhoods converges in expectation, and a martingale concentration argument to verify the assumptions of Borel--Cantelli, and hence deduce almost sure convergence.
+The same proof extends---with minimal changes---to bipartite (factor) graphs.

+Messages are local functions of the graph, hence their distribution converges to the one on the limit tree.
 In particular, incoming messages on the same node are asymptotically independent because they depend on distinct subtrees.
-The message distribution can be computed through a standard tree recursion (see \cite{RiUBOOK,MM09}) that coincides with the density evolution recursion (\ref{eq:density_evolution}). \end{proof}
+The message distribution can be computed through a standard tree recursion (see \cite{RiUBOOK,MM09}) that coincides with the density evolution recursion (\ref {eq:density_evolution}). \end{pf}

-Using the correspondence in Lemma \ref{lemma:PeelingBP} between \BPzero and the peeling algorithm, we can use density evolution to track the peeling algorithm. \begin{lemma} Given a factor graph $H$, let $n_1(H)$ denote the number of variable nodes of degree $1$, and $n_{2+}(H)$ the number of variable nodes of degree $2$ or larger in $H$.
+Using the correspondence in Lemma~\ref{lemma:PeelingBP} between \BPzero\ and the peeling algorithm, we can use density evolution to track the peeling algorithm.

+\begin{lemma} Given a factor graph $H$, let $n_1(H)$ denote the number of variable nodes of degree $1$, and $n_{2+}(H)$ the number of variable nodes of degree $2$ or larger in $H$.
 For $l\in\naturals$, let $m_l(H)$ be the number of factor nodes of degree $l$ in $H$.

-Consider synchronous peeling for $t \geq 1$ rounds on a graph $G\sim\D(n,R,\alpha n)$ or $G\sim\C(n,R,\alpha n)$, with $R_0= R_1=0$, and let $J_t$ denote the residual graph after $t$ iterations.
-Let $\omega \equiv \alpha R'(1)$.
+Consider synchronous peeling for $t \geq1$ rounds on a graph $G\sim\D(n,R,\alpha n)$ or $G\sim\C(n,R,\alpha n)$, with $R_0= R_1=0$, and let $J_t$ denote the residual graph after $t$ iterations.
+Let $\omega\equiv\alpha R'(1)$.
 Then for any $\delta>0$, there exists $N_0 = N_0(\delta,k,t, \alpha)$ such that with probability at least $1-1/n^2$